stef/klutshnik-zephyr/README.md

 servers in the setup you want to use.
 In the test-case appending this to the file `test/servers/authorized_keys` should do the trick.

+## Manual Device Configuration

+The `provision-ble.py` should get you all set up.
+But if you later have to do some reconfiguration - klutshnik-zephyr comes with a USB UART shell that allows you to do this manually.
+For klutshnik devices that use USB for communication, there is always two serial ports created the first is the management port with the shell and the log, and the second port is always the klutshnik protocol port.
+So if you have both `/dev/ttyACM0` and `/dev/ttyACM1` then the shell is on `/dev/ttyACM0`

+The following commands are supported:

+Set the owners client ltsig public key (currently unused): `init ltsig <base64 ltsig pubkey>`

+Set the owners client noise public key (also currently unused): `init noise <base64 ltsig pubkey>`

+Check if the initial provisioning is complete (init ltsig/noise done, and at least 3 entries in the authorized_keys file): `init check`

+Add a new entry to the `authorized_keys` file: `authkey add <base64 authkey entry>`

+Delete the `authorized_keys` file: `authkey del`

+Get the contents of the `authorized_keys` file: `authkey get`

+Get the devices ltsig public key: `getcfg ltsig`

+Get the devices noise public key: `getcfg noise`

+Get the devices MAC - if the device uses Bluetooth LE as the communication layer: `getcfg mac`

 ## Testing

 The git repo ships a configured 5-way setup in `test/` with one HW device.